andreafioraldi/IDAngr/README.md

 Use [angr](https://github.com/angr/angr) in the IDA Pro debugger generating a state from the current debug session.

-> Very naive version, it works but i must improve it
->
-> The GUI is usable now but it has only basic features
->
-> If you want to contribute pr are accepted

 note: to install angr on Windows without compiling it look [here](https://github.com/andreafioraldi/angr-win64-wheels)

 ## Usage

-1. Load the idangr.py script from the ida menu to create an angr project
+1. Load the idangr_core.py script from the ida menu
 2. During the debug create an instance of StateManager or StateShot
 3. Do things with angr
 4. Return to 2 or exit